Perineal Tears

 However, you do need to be mindful of any signs of an infection, which include swollen, red skin around the tear, smelly discharge, and the area getting more and more painful, rather than the pain reducing.

-How common are Perineum Tears with childbirth?
+How common are Perineal Tears with childbirth?

-Perineum tears are common.
+Perineal tears are common.
 In fact, as many as nine in every 10 first time mothers who have a vaginal birth experience some sort of graze or tear.
 They can also experience an episiotomy, which is a deliberate cut to assist with childbirth.
 This is a little bit less common for mothers who have had a vaginal birth before.

 What are the risk factors associated with perineal tears?